yuyang-wen/html-games/README.md

-A simple game made with phaser framework.
+A simple game made with javascript and phaser framework.